-Products already on the Department of Agriculture, Food and the Marine (DAFM) biocidal or PPP registers which have been notified to the Irish NPIC prior to 31st December 2020 can avail of a transition period.
-Such notifications will remain valid until 1 January 2025 or until changes are made to the product (e.g. changes to the mixture composition, toxicological properties, hazard classification or product identifiers/name).
-If a biocidal product or PPP product is on the market prior to January 2021 and it has not previously been notified to the Irish NPIC, then a notification must be submitted through the ECHA submission portal.
-Furthermore, companies may voluntarily notify existing products through the on-line portal before the end of the transition period.
+Products which were already on the Department of Agriculture, Food and the Marine (DAFM) biocidal or PPP registers which had been notified to the Irish NPIC prior to 31st December 2020 could avail of a transition period.
+Such notifications to NPIC will remain valid until 1 January 2025 or until changes are made to the product if before 1st January 2025 (e.g. changes to the mixture composition, toxicological properties, hazard classification or product identifiers/name).